boscoh/tkform/readme.md

              main_processing(params, self.output)

 And `main_processing` lends itself to take in arguments from the command-line parameters.

+## Making scripts clickable for the End User

 It's useful to wrap the python script with a unix shell script or a Windows batch file so that the end-user can double-click in the file manager.